Entanglement detection and quantum metrology by Stokes photon diffraction imaging: Entanglement Detection

-Entanglement detection based on the above pair-correlation sum rules is described by the phase diagrams shown in Fig.~2(a-c).
-For eigenstates of $\hat{J}^2$ and $\hat{J}_z$, the phase space characterized by the total spin quantum number $J$ and the magnetic quantum number $M$ consists of a peak region and a dip region, violating Eq.~(\ref{witness1}) and (\ref{witness2}) respectively (Fig.~2b).
-States violating Eq.~(\ref{witness3}) form a subset of the dip region (to the left of the dashed curve in Fig.~2b).
-For a general many-body state, the diffraction pattern is simply the weighted average of these patterns associated with definite $J$ and $M$, since $\sum_{j \neq j'} \hat{\sigma}^+_j \hat{\sigma}^-_{j'} $ does not mix states of different $J$ and $M$. \textit{Qualitative} criteria become possible for entanglement witness in two limits.
-With vanishing $\Delta N_s$ seeing either a diffraction peak or dip verifies entanglement, while with maximum $\Delta N_s$ seeing a dip verifies entanglement (Fig.~2(a-b)).
+Entanglement detection based on the above pair-correlation sum rules is described by the phase diagrams shown in Fig.~\ref{fig2} (a-c). \textit{Qualitative} criteria become possible for entanglement witness in two limits.
+With vanishing $\Delta N_s$ seeing either a diffraction peak or dip verifies entanglement, while with maximum $\Delta N_s$ seeing a dip verifies entanglement (Fig.~\ref{fig2} (a-b)).
 On the other hand, a peak (dip) strength exceeding some threshold value always implies entanglement.
-Taking half-spin-excitation states for example, observing a dip to background ratio $|r| \geq \frac{1}{2}$ or a peak to background ratio $r \geq \frac{N(N-1)}{N+1}$ verifies entanglement for any possible $\Delta N_s$.
-Moreover, $P$ and $\Delta N_s$ can also quantify the entanglement depth in the vicinity of Dicke states~\cite{Duan2011}.
+Taking half-spin-excitation states for example, observing a dip to background ratio $|r| \geq \frac{1}{2}$ or a peak to background ratio $r \geq \frac{N(N-1)}{N+1}$ verifies entanglement for any possible $\Delta N_s$. $P$ and $\Delta N_s$ can also quantify the entanglement depth in the vicinity of Dicke states~\cite{Duan2011}.